MEI's International Youth Summit

 The summit culminated in three group projects reflecting the main topics of the discussions, in which participants contributed their own research and analysis.
 You can view the projects and find more information including the youth participants and expert moderators below.

 Following the completion of the summit, the students broke up into groups to collaborate on final projects.
 Each project reflected one of the subtopics discussed throughout the summit.
-The final project will be published at a later day.

 This webinar discussed refugees and displaced people in the context of the Israeli-Palestinian conflict, violations against indigenous Assyrians in the Nineveh Plain, Lebanon's economic crisis, and Turkey's role in Syria.
 This program featured students of Southern Methodist University and the American University of Madaba, alongside former MEI interns.
 The speakers delved into the challenges facing underrepresented displaced communities and what steps the US and regional governments can take to ensure the protection of their rights